Czuki/js-playgrnd/README.md

 # js-playgrnd
-Various exercise scripts in javascript
+Various exercise scripts from exercism.io in javascript